microsoft/devicescript/website/docs/developer/getting-started.md

 # Getting Started

-In this guide, you'll use a Raspberry Pi Pico and a pressure sensor to create a mouse button actionable with the mouse.
+In this guide, you'll use a Raspberry Pi Pico and a pressure sensor to create a mouth-blowing activated mouse button.

 ## Part 1: Creating the firmware

 At a high level, we want the script to generate a mouse click whenever we detect a peak in air pressure.

-You can tag along in this documentation page and use the interactive code snippets; or you can use the [command line interface](/dev/cli) to get a local development setup within minutes.
+Tag along this part of the guide even if you do not have hardware available, DeviceScript provides web-based simulators and editors.

 :::tip
-Tag along this part of the guide even if you do not have hardware available, DeviceScript provides web-based simulators and editors.
+You can tag along in this documentation page and use the interactive code snippets; or you can use the [command line interface](/dev/cli) to get a local development setup within minutes.
 :::

 ### Console output